Unified Patent Court: Sources of law and applicable law

 For the evaluation of which national law applies, regulations governing private international law (of which the Rome I and Rome II regulations form the cornerstone) that are part of EU law as well as multilateral agreements are leading.

+The court is a court of the EU member states, and such not a European Union institution.
+It is however a court within the European Union.
 As for other courts in the European Union, the UPC may request, or in the case of the UPC Court of Appeal must request, the Court of Justice of the European Union (CJEU) to give a preliminary ruling on matters relating to European Union law, and the decisions of the CJEU are then binding on the UPC.

 Substantive law on patent infringement

 Art.
 25 UPCA defines what constitutes a direct infringement of a patent under the Agreement, and Art.
 26 defines what constitutes an indirect infringement thereof.

 The Agreement also establishes several bases for the use of patented information without permission of the patent holder.
 Those bases are applicable to European patents, both with and without unitary effect.
 The exceptions, given in Article 27, include the following: